singaround/songbook/songs/this-dreadful-life-this-dreadful-life.md

 I have rolled upon the sea,\
 And this dreadful life I’m livin’\
 Is just the life for me.***

-I went down to a native bar,\
-When we pulled into shore,\
-Got drinkin’ ale and whiskey,\
-‘Til I was good and poor.

-When I awoke, beside me,\
-Lay a girl I didn’t know,\
-Which proves that heathen whiskey\
-Can lay a sailor low.

->***I have sailed across the ocean...***

 It’s haulin line and ropes, me boys,\
 And pushin’ capstan ’round;\